-The good news is that you can avoid most credit card fees if you’re aware of them.
-Here, we outline the most common credit card fees, how much they’re worth, and what you can do to stop or minimise their impact on your card.
+The good news is that you can avoid most credit card fees once you’re aware of them.
+So, let's take a look at some of the most common credit card fees and charges, how much they’re worth – and what you can do to keep your costs down.

 Annual fees usually start when you first activate a card, and are then charged on the same monthly statement for every year you have the card.
 Some cards also waive this fee in the first year, so be sure to check the ongoing rates and fees before you apply.